Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: EXPERIMENT

-In the process of the experiment, eye-tracking device records pupils' changes dynamically.
-To gain the location of gaze points, we need preprocess pupils' data first.
+In the process of the experiment, eye-tracking device recorded pupils' changes dynamically.
+And this paper applied Canny Operator to gain the edge information of pupils.

-Compared with Laplacian Operator and Laplacian of Gaussian Operator(LoG), Canny Operator applies Non-Maximum Suppression Algorithm(NMS) to detect the optimal edge of pupils\cite{ref22}.
-Through Canny Operator, we can detect pupils' edge precisely and suppress signals' noise, which remains the characteristics of pupils best, as shown in Figure \ref{eye} .
+Compared with Laplacian Operator and Laplacian of Gaussian Operator(LoG), Canny Operator applies Non-Maximum Suppression to detect the optimal edges of pupils.
+Through Canny Operator, this study could detect pupils' edges precisely and suppress signal noise.
+It remained the most comprehensive characteristic of pupils, as seen in Figure \ref{eye}.

-After detecting the pupils' edge, we need identify pupils' center to obtain precise gaze point further.
-In this study, we regard pupil as a circle.
-Through Hough Transform and all of the edge points detected by Canny Operator, the center point and area of pupils could be obtained easily.
-Part of data samples are shown in TABLE \ref{center}.
+After detecting the pupils' edge, this study identified the center of the pupil to obtain precise gaze point further.
+In this study, the pupil was regarded as a circle.
+Through Hough Transform and all edge points detected by Canny Operator, the center point and area of pupils could be obtained completely.

-Through Canny Operator and Hough Transform, system feeds the coordinate information of gaze points to receive side dynamically, which provide data support for the following gaze points fusion.